rust-project-primer/book/src/build-system/readme.md

 that this is not an isolated phenomenon, but inherent.
 It appears that we are heading towards a more integrated approach.*

+[Build Systems and Build Philosophy](https://abseil.io/resources/swe-book/html/ch18.html) in Software Engineering at Google

+*This chapter in the book discusses why build systems are vital in scaling software development, because they ensure that software can be built correctly on a number of different systems and architectures.*

 [Multi-language build system options](https://cxx.rs/building.html)

 *TODO*